canonical/superset-k8s-operator/documentation/how-to/enable-superset-security-features.md

 juju config superset-k8s self-registration-role=Alpha
 ```

-## Configuring HTML sanitization
+## Configuring HTML sanitisation
-Superset supports the sanitization of user-generated HTML content to prevent cross-site scripting (XSS)attacks.
+Superset supports the sanitisation of user-generated HTML content to prevent cross-site scripting (XSS)attacks.
 This ensures that any embedded HTML in dashboards or reports is safely displayed without executing malicious scripts.
 This is enabled in Charmed Superset by default.

 [note]
-Charmed Superset enables by default the sanitiation of HTML content.
+Charmed Superset enables by default the sanitisation of HTML content.
 [\note]
 Some functionality, such as the CSS capabilities provided by the Handlebars plugin, requires the ability to render HTML elements and attributes such as `style` and `class`.